Mexican history, cuisine, culture, art, and cities are all sources of inspiration for some of the most intriguing Mexican dog names.

 The name is a reference to not one but two famous Spanish personalities, one of them being world-renowned artist Pablo Picasso.

-The second personality that lends inspiration for this Mexican dog name is drug cartel leader and Columbian drug lord, Pablo Escobar.
+The second personality that lends inspiration for this Mexican dog name is the drug cartel leader and Columbian drug lord, Pablo Escobar.

 The legacy of the drug lord has gained more of the spotlight in recent times with several TV series and documentaries being dedicated to his life story, in turn, boosting the popularity of the name.